Rotaerk/haskellTutorial/Chapter1.md

 At this point it is worth mentioning that Haskell's evaluation process is **lazy** by default.
 This means it will not evaluate an expression that it does not need to.
 For instance, the expression `1 + 2` that was bound to `num` was not evaluated until you prompted GHCi for its value by entering `num`.
+However, *if* the variable is evaluated, its value will be stored in memory so that it can be reused, avoiding the need to ever re-evaluate it.
+This property of variables is called **sharing**.

 Variable names must start with a *lowercase* letter or an underscore (`_`), while the remaining characters may be letters (including uppercase), digits, apostrophes (`'`), and underscores.
 Within